-Thank you for the opportunity to provide feedback on ways in which Appropriations Committee members can support the health of Texas women and families during the wind-down of the Public Health Emergency (PHE) and implementation of HB 133.
-The need is urgent.
-When the PHE ends, we expect more than 300,000 new mothers in Texas to abruptly lose health care coverage, along with hundreds of thousands of young adults who have aged out of Children's Medicaid and CHIP since 2020.
+When the Public Health Emergency (PHE) ends, we expect more than 300,000 new mothers in Texas to abruptly lose health care coverage, along with hundreds of thousands of young adults who have aged out of Children's Medicaid and CHIP since 2020.
 Many will seek care through the Healthy Texas Women (HTW) Program; others will look to the Family Planning Program (FPP) - and both of these crucial programs already face challenges related to access and funding.

-Keeping in mind these impending pressures on the safety net system, we call on members of the House Appropriations Committee to demonstrate their strong commitment to the health of Texas women and families in the following ways:
+Keeping in mind these impending pressures on the safety net system, we call on committee members to demonstrate their strong commitment to the health of Texas women and families by supporting the following recommendations:

-- 1. Provide significant funding increases in the Family Planning Program in order to fill unmet existing need in communities across Texas - 2.
+- 1. Provide significant funding increases in the Family Planning Program in order to fill unmet existing need in communities across Texas and ensure timely access to care - 2.
 Address enrollment barriers in Healthy Texas Women - 3.
-Ensure smooth transition of Healthy Texas Women to managed care - 4.
-Provide access to 12 months of postpartum coverage for women following the end of pregnancy
+Ensure smooth transition of Healthy Texas Women to managed care

+4. Provide access to 12 months of postpartum coverage for women following the end of pregnancy